 Many cinema exhibitors in The Isles, Australia and New Zealand chose music other than the score by Edward German to accompany screenings of the film.
 These performances were made by a variety of musical groups including local orchestras and choirs, using existing works by established international composers.
 It is not known at present whether any additional new scores were composed especially for the showings of the film, although new arrangements of existing music was.

 The only known extant film of "Henry VIII" is a positive strip of four consecutive frames taken from Scene One and used as evidence for Barker Motion Photography's UK copyright declaration on 23 May 1911.
 This is now held by The [UK] National Archives (TNA).
 A declaration of copyright for Australasia was made in the UK for Barker Motion Photography and West's Pictures on 26 May 1911 also with a positive film strip attached but the strip appears to have been lost.
 Part of the extant film strip, showing one whole frame and half-ones above and below it, was published on TNA's Blog on 25 April 2014 (which states that TNA have eight frames of "Henry VIII" but this may be assuming that the Australasian strip is extant and in TNA).
 This is the first time that this film strip has been reproduced anywhere.
-The only other recorded surviving images of "Henry VIII" are the reproductions of still photographs taken on the set illustrating each scene, a photograph of six positive film strips, side-by-side, each with sixteen consecutive frames, taken from (l-r) Scenes Three, Five, Four, Two, One and Two of the film and a photograph of one positive film strip of six consecutive frames from Scene Four that were all first published in English magazines in 1911.
-The stills and the film strips illustrate the appearance of "Henry VIII", the differences needed in set layout for the film compared to the play being quite clear in the photographs.
+The only other recorded surviving images of "Henry VIII" are the reproductions of still photographs taken on the sets during the rehearsals for each scene and illustrating each one (except Scene Four), a photograph of six positive film strips, side-by-side, each with sixteen consecutive frames, taken from (l-r) Scenes Three, Five, Four, Two, One and Two of the film and a photograph of one positive film strip of six consecutive frames from Scene Four that were all first published in English magazines in 1911.
+The stills and the film strips illustrate the appearance of "Henry VIII", the differences needed in set layouts for the film compared to the play being quite clear in the photographs.
 The second film strip photograph is almost certainly showing the point at which Wolsey/Herbert Beerbohm Tree is speaking the 'O Cromwell, Cromwell!...' part of his farewell speech to Cromwell/Reginald Owen; this is the key speech in the play, which is probably why the photograph of the film excerpt was released to the press separately.
 The evidence of the published images of "Henry VIII" suggests that one positive copy of the film was used to provide strips of film for copyright and publicity uses.
 Apart from the one example in TNA, "Henry VIII"'s film clips, still photographs and the photographs of the film strips remain as unextant as the film itself.

 Herbert Beerbohm Tree reworked Fletcher and Shakespeare's play from one nominally about Henry VIII to one about Cardinal Wolsey, already really the main character in the drama - (the calculation is that only 53% of the original play is in Tree's version).
 Tree created a starring role for himself whilst giving each of his lead actors scenes where they featured - with him.
 This was carried over to the further abridged version that was filmed in 1911.
 That this dramatisation worked in the way Tree intended can be seen by the repeated references to Tree/Wolsey in contemporary reviews of the film, several writers particularly noting Tree's playing of Wolsey's scene with Cromwell and his farewell speech.